tanvirmislam/astar-pathfinding-visualization/README.md

 # Visualize A* Pathfinding Algorithm
-A visualization of A* pathfinding algorithm on grids using Processing 3
+An interactive visualization of A* pathfinding algorithm using Processing 3